civicrm/civicrm-dev-docs/docs/extensions/civix.md

 civix config:set civicrm_api3_conf_path /your/path/to/sites/default
 ```

-To run this test-class, change to your extension folder and call "civix
+To run this test-class, change to your extension folder and run the following:
-test":

 ```bash
 civix test CRM_Myextension_MyTest